WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Streamline obtaining.
 Enable publication.
 Close the loop.**
 That is how **personal justice becomes systemic justice**.

+**But how broken are the pathways today?**
+The following analysis examines this question through **three complementary evidence layers** — documentary rules, lived experiences, and professional commentary — to reveal precisely where the system fails and how least-resistance reforms can fix it.

 ---

 ### 7.0 Analytical Design and Evidence Logic